Companies are a huge part of Australian commercial life.

 At the beginning of 2019 there were over 2.6 million companies on ASIC’s register!
 The vast majority (over 2.5m) were proprietary companies – being private companies used by small to medium businesses or as trustees for family trusts.

-Creating a company is something that can be done with ASIC for a standard fee ($488 in 2018).
+Creating a company is something that can be done with ASIC for a standard fee (in 2019 between $408 – $495).
 But your company also needs a set of rules about how it will run, and how its directors and shareholders will get things done.

 So, where do you get these rules?